mathiasverraes/15yearsddd/README.md

 ## Submitting

-Make a folder in this repository with your name.
+Make a folder in this repository called /manuscript/your-name.
 Inside, put the essay in markdown format, all images in high quality, a 1 to 3 line biography, and a license.
-See `/_sample_submission`.
+See `/manuscript/_sample_submission`.

 ## Editing process.